Capcom Cup: 2014

 In 2014, Twitch and Capcom partnered up to create an Ultra Street Fighter IV circuit known as the Capcom Pro Tour.
 Ten players would automatically qualify into the tournament and the other six would garner points.
 The Capcom Pro Tour featured a point system divided into four tiers.
-Tier 3 consists of six Online Tournaments, which are the lowest earning tournaments in the circuit.
+Tier 3 consists of six Online Tournaments, which are the lowest-earning tournaments in the circuit.
 Tier 2 is for Ranking Tournaments, which are international tournaments that are mainly composed of players in a certain region.
 Tier 1 consists of nine Premier Tournaments.
 A player would automatically qualify upon winning the tournament or being the highest player who hasn't qualified.
 Evolution Tier consists of the Evolution Championship Series, which grants the player four times the points of a Premier Tournament and also gives the winner an automatic spot in the Capcom Cup.
 Capcom has removed Tier 3 (Online Tournaments) from the 2015 Capcom Pro Tour circuit.

 Capcom Cup 2014 was the conclusion of the Capcom Pro Tour in 2014.
 Capcom Cup 2014 was held at The Warfield in San Francisco, California on December 13, 2014.
-One notable appearance in the Capcom Cup was a Brazilian player named Eric "ChuChu" Moreira Silva, who qualified by garnering majority of his points from the online tournaments.
+One notable appearance in the Capcom Cup was a Brazilian player named Eric "ChuChu" Moreira Silva, who qualified by garnering the majority of his points from the online tournaments.
 Another notable moment was Momochi's dominant performance; taking a set off of Snake Eyez, losing a set to Ryan Hart, then completely dominated everyone in the tournament.
 There were also two exhibition matches for the Ultra Street Fighter IV Omega Mode, a mode which changes how every character plays.
 The main exhibition was Alex Valle vs. Ryan "Filipino Champ" Ramirez, and the secondary exhibition was Kelvin Jeon going up against Hooman "Hoodaman" Ghahremani.
 Capcom also showed the first ever match of their upcoming game Street Fighter V with Twitch's Mike Ross using Ryu going up against Capcom's Peter "Combofiend" Rosas using Chun-Li.